chafey/modern-cpp-lib-js/README.md

 This project includes support for developing in a docker container using the Visual Studio Code Remote - Containers extension.
 The configured docker container includes emscripten, cmake and gcc so you can build, debug and run this project immediately without having to deal with toolchain dependencies.
+The default build task (shift+control+b) is to configure, build and run the tests

 NOTE: If you don't use VS Code but want to use Docker, you can try using the Dockerfile in the .devcontainer folder.